-The 2003 Jobs and Growth

-Package reduces individual tax rates,

-which should help small businesses.
-The

-act includes an immediate reduction of

-the marginal tax brackets paid by all but

-the lowest earners.
-This is of particular

-interest to all of those businesses structured as S Corporations, Limited

-Liability Corporations (LLC), and other

-pass-through entities such as partnerships.
-Pass-through entities do not pay

-tax but rather the S Corporation shareholders, LLC Members, and Partners of

-partnerships pay the tax on their share of

-the entity's income.
+The 2003 Jobs and Growth Package reduces individual tax rates, which should help small businesses.
+The act includes an immediate reduction of the marginal tax brackets paid by all but the lowest earners.
+This is of particular interest to all of those businesses structured as S Corporations, Limited Liability Corporations (LLC), and other pass-through entities such partnerships.
+Pass-through entities do not pay tax but rather the S shareholders, Corporation members and partners of partnerships pay the tax on their share of the entity's income.

-Under the change, the tax rate brackets above the 15% bracket are:
+Under the change, the tax rate brackets above the 15 percent bracket are:

-▶ New Law: 25%, 28%, 33%, and 35%
+•25 percent, 28 percent, 33 percent, and 35 percent.